Saint Sebastian

 An execution he wasn't supposed to survive

-When his double life was discovered, the sentence was direct: death by arrows.
-Soldiers carried it out, and Sebastian was left for dead, pierced through in a scene that would go on to become one of the most frequently painted images in Christian art — captured, in the version above, at the exact moment of impact rather than its aftermath.
+When his double life was discovered, the sentence was direct: death by arrows, a punishment usually reserved as a warning to other soldiers tempted toward the same disobedience.
+Archers carried it out, and Sebastian was left for dead, pierced through in a scene that would go on to become one of the most frequently painted images in Christian art — captured, in the Botticelli version above, at the exact moment of impact rather than its aftermath, a composition artists returned to again and again over the centuries in part because it let them study the human form in a posture of both suffering and calm endurance.
 But he didn't die.
-A widow named Irene of Rome found him still breathing and nursed him back to health in secret, giving him a survival that, by any practical measure, should have ended his story.
+A widow named Irene of Rome, who had come to recover his body for burial, found him still breathing and nursed him back to health in secret over a period of weeks, giving him a survival that, by any practical measure, should have ended his story right there.

 Choosing confrontation over safety

 It's what Sebastian does with that unlikely second chance that sets his story apart from most martyr accounts.
-Rather than disappearing into hiding, he sought out Diocletian directly and openly condemned him for his treatment of Christians — a confrontation that could only end one way.
-He was executed a second time, this time by beating, a death from which there would be no quiet recovery.
+Rather than disappearing into hiding once he had recovered, he deliberately positioned himself on a staircase Diocletian was known to use and confronted the emperor directly, openly condemning him for his cruelty toward Christians — a confrontation so bold that Diocletian reportedly did not at first recognize the man he believed he had already had executed.
+It could only end one way: he was arrested again and executed a second time, this time by beating with clubs inside the imperial hippodrome, a death from which there would be no quiet recovery, and his body was thrown into Rome's main sewer, the Cloaca Maxima, to prevent Christians from recovering and venerating it as a relic.

 A survivor's reputation that outlived him

 That first, improbable survival is precisely what shaped how Sebastian would be remembered for centuries afterward.
 Communities facing the plague turned to him specifically as a protector — reasoning, in a sense, that a man who had already endured being shot through with arrows and lived understood something about surviving what seemed certain to kill you.
-It's a patronage built less on a single miracle and more on the simple, remembered fact that Sebastian's story didn't end where everyone assumed it would.
+This association deepened during the great plagues of medieval Europe, when arrows themselves were often understood as a symbol of sudden, unseen disease striking down victims at random, making Sebastian's ordeal feel directly relevant to communities living in fear of contagion.
+Devotion to him surged again during outbreaks in Renaissance Italy, which is part of why so many of the era's greatest painters, not only Botticelli but also Titian and Mantegna, produced their own versions of his arrow-pierced form.
+It's a patronage built less on a single miracle and more on the simple, remembered fact that Sebastian's story didn't end where everyone assumed it would — a resilience that later inspired devotion to other soldier-saints, including Saint Michael the Archangel, venerated in a very different but related role as heaven's own defender against danger.

 Trivia